OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 > [!NOTE]
 >
 > -  The unified manifest is in preview and is supported only on Outlook on Windows.
-It is not supported yet for a production add-in.
+It isn't supported yet for a production add-in.
 > - The **Office Add-in project containing the manifest only** option produces a project that contains a basic add-in manifest and minimal scaffolding.
 For more information about the option, see [Manifest-only option](#manifest-only-option).

 The next question asks you to choose between **TypeScript** and **JavaScript**.
 (This question is skipped if you chose the manifest-only option in the preceding question.)